Isabel has a broad commercial and chancery practice, with a particular focus on Property, Insolvency and Commercial litigation.

 Isabel acts both for landlords and tenants across a range of residential and commercial disputes.
-She regularly deals with claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.
+She has substantial experience of claims for possession, forfeiture, trespass and nuisance; dilapidations claims; claims relating to breaches and/or enforceability of leasehold covenants; service charge disputes; opposed and unopposed lease renewals; disputes about the validity of property notices; and all other types of landlord and tenant dispute.

-Isabel’s clients include major infrastructure providers such as Network Rail, numerous government departments, commercial investors, utility companies, developers, lenders, LPA receivers and private landlords.
+Isabel’s clients include large landowners, developers and commercial investors such as Aviva, the Galliard Group, Patrizia and the Freshwater Group, major infrastructure providers such as Network Rail, numerous government departments, utility companies, lenders, LPA receivers and private landlords.

 Current and recent instructions include:

-Isabel accepts instructions in relation to all aspects of real property matters, including co-ownership disputes, claims concerning trusts of land and proprietary estoppel.
-She has been instructed in contentious and non-contentious matters involving questions of Land Registration, adverse possession, trespass, easements and restrictive covenants.
+Isabel accepts instructions in relation to all real property matters, including co-ownership disputes, claims concerning trusts of land and proprietary estoppel.
+She has experience of matters involving questions of Land Registration, adverse possession, trespass, boundaries, easements and restrictive covenants.
 Isabel is also frequently instructed by and against banks, institutional lenders and finance companies to advise, draft pleadings and appear as an advocate in disputes concerning mortgages and charges.
-In 2016 Isabel appeared as sole counsel for the third defendant in Geoffrey John Wilkinson & Others v JS Property Holdings & Others EWHC 1242 (Ch), a one-week trial concerning limitation, trusts, tracing and proprietary estoppel.
-Her current and recent instructions include:
+Her current and recent instructions as sole counsel include:

 Trusts, Probate & Estates